Height one specializations of Selmer groups: Towards the control theorems and specialization results

-The hypothesis \ref{tor} plays a crucial role in establishing many structural properties of the Galois cohomology groups and Selmer groups.
-The control theorems and specialization results rely heavily on Greenberg's foundational works (\cite{MR2290593}, \cite{greenberg2010surjectivity} and \cite{greenberg2014pseudonull}).
-In these works, the Weak Leopoldt conjecture often comes into play.
-Let $i \in \{1,2,3\}$.
-We consider the following group: { } The validity of \ref{tor} ensures us that the following statement \ref{weak-leo} holds: \begin{enumerate}[style=sameline, leftmargin=2.5cm, style=sameline, align=left,label=\textsc{Weak Leo}, ref=\textsc{Weak Leo}] \item $\Sha^2(D_{\rho_3})^\vee$, $\Sha^2(D_{\rho_2})^\vee$ and $\Sha^2(D_{\rho_1})^\vee$ are torsion $R_{F,G}[[\Gamma]]$, $R_{F,G}$ and $R_{f,G}$ modules respectively. \end{enumerate} For each $i \in \{1,2,3\}$ and each $\nu \in \Sigma_0$, the validity of \ref{tor} also lets us deduce the following equalities: { } The Galois representation $\rho_3$ is related to the cyclotomic deformation of $\rho_2$ (see Section 3 of \cite{greenberg1994iwasawa} for a description of the cyclotomic deformation).
+The Galois representation $\rho_3$ is related to the cyclotomic deformation of $\rho_2$ (see Section 3 of \cite{greenberg1994iwasawa} for a description of the cyclotomic deformation).
 Equation (\ref{more-h2-vanishing-cyc}) can be deduced from the arguments given in Section 5 of \cite{greenberg2010surjectivity}.
 The arguments involve combining local duality, Proposition 3.10 in \cite{MR2290593} along with results from Section 3 in \cite{greenberg1994iwasawa}.
-These arguments are also described in Section 1 of \cite{bharathwaj2016algebraic}. { } We will use local duality to establish a similar result for $\rho_2$ and $\rho_1$.
-See Lemma \ref{van-h2-rho-2-1}. { } These observations, along with Corollary \ref{global-h2-vanish}, establish the following statement: \begin{enumerate}[style=sameline, leftmargin=2cm, style=sameline, align=left,label=\textsc{Van-H2}, ref=\textsc{Van-H2}] \item Let $i \in \{1,2,3\}$.
-Let $\nu \in \Sigma_0$.
-We have { } \end{enumerate}
+These arguments are also described in Section 4 of \cite{bharathwaj2016algebraic}.